Below is a descriptive list of past research projects funded through CHW. They appear in alphabetical order by title.

 Christina Paxson, with colleague Cecilia Rouse and collaborators at Harvard University, the University of Massachusetts-Boston and Washington State University, designed a survey to examine how a group of low-income parents from New Orleans - most of whom are single African American women - have coped with the effects of Hurricane Katrina.
 The 1,019 low-income parents in the sample are part of an intervention that was started before Hurricane Katrina; it provided members of a randomly-selected treatment group with tuition assistance and academic advising at local community colleges.

 The original study provides pre-hurricane information on the health, social networks, and economic status of members of the treatment and control groups.
 Paxson and her group then conducted follow-up surveys and qualitative interviews 18 months and again four years after the hurricane.
 Their focus was on identifying factors that promoted resilience and heightened vulnerability within this group.
 They studied how pre-hurricane resources and capacities - defined to include mental and physical health, social networks, and economic resources - affect the ability to successfully adjust to a major life trauma.
 They also studied the factors that influenced a broad set of outcomes measured over a four-year period following the hurricane, including psychological distress, symptoms of post-traumatic stress disorder (PTSD), trauma exposure, and the re-establishment of social networks and resumption of employment and educational activities.
 They examined how the children in these families were coping with the effects of the hurricane.
 Finally, they examined whether those in the treatment group, who gained additional education prior to the hurricane, experienced better post-hurricane outcomes than those in the control group.
+This project was funded by the National Institutes of Health.

 Applying Basic Bacteriology to the Global Health Challenges of Infectious Disease

 The rise of antibiotic resistance in bacterial pathogens represents an escalating global health crisis.
 Gitai Zemer and his lab helped to tackle this problem by lending its expertise in bacterial cell biology for identifying new antibiotic drugs and drug targets.
 More specifically, the researchers used their understanding of a new set of essential bacterial proteins, the bacterial cytoskeleton, to discover both new families of proteins, essential for bacterial pathogenesis (candidate drug targets), and small molecules that perturb those proteins (candidate drugs).
 The group had already identified a small molecule that targets the essential bacterial actin-like cytoskeleton, which based on preliminary studies, could block the growth and virulence of a wide range of human pathogens.
 This project engaged a multidisciplinary group of scientists at the undergraduate, graduate, postdoc, and faculty levels and the researchers hope their efforts integrate with those of the greater Princeton community through new inter-disciplinary courses, seminar series, and interest groups.
+This project was funded by the Health Grand Challenge.

 Ceramic Filters for Potable Water

 This research by Winston Soboyejo and Karen Malatesta built on an interdisciplinary project begun in the summer of 2008 that established a factory in Nigeria to produce ceramic water filters from locally available materials.
 The project was designed to improve the host community’s health and wealth by simultaneously protecting residents against water-borne disease and creating a new local enterprise.
 The second phase of research replicated the Nigerian prototype in Burkina Faso and Kenya, training personnel and equipping the factory to be supervised and operated by local staff, and investigating prospects for expansion to other settings using the franchise model.
 Public health studies in both new factory locations assessed the filters’ impact on local residents.
 Studies were also conducted to determine the mechanisms of microbe adsorption and the killing of bacteria by the colloidal silver coatings typically applied to the filter surfaces, and research objectives included the development and characterization novel adsorptive surfaces for the removal of nano-scale viruses and chemical contaminants in addition to bacteria.
+This project was funded by the Health Grand Challenge.

 Characterizing the In Vivo Plasmodium Metabolome

 Manuel Llinas and his team set out to understand the metabolic interaction between the malaria parasite, Plasmodium falciparum, and its human host during infection.
 One aspect of the study used mass spectrometry analysis on patient samples from endemic regions to catalogue the small molecule metabolite levels in infected and uninfected individuals.
 The methodology for this project was already well established in the lab, with the examination of in vitro cultures of infected red blood cells.
 One motivating factor for this project, therefore, was to extend this work to field samples from infected individuals, possibly providing valuable insight toward future therapies aimed at abrogating the severity of disease and ultimately curing people of it.
 Such research is ideal for international partnerships, as Princeton researchers provide the training for international personnel, who can then perform these experiments in established locations worldwide; as the technological investment is feasible; and the methodologies are easily transferable.
+This project was funded by the Health Grand Challenge.

 College Education and Health